 GREAT FACILITIES: Our pottery studio features ten wheels, a large clay extruder, a slab roller, a large array of tools and plenty of space for handbuilding.
 Our sculpture studio is equipped with a rotating model platform, plenty of sculpture stands, specialist tools and a large collection of reference casts and books.
 Our glaze room includes a spray booth and a large selection of glazes for both dipping and brushing, while our kiln room houses a sizable front-loading electric kiln that can fire large pieces and along with our other top-loading kilns ensures the speedy firing of work once it had dried.
 Outside the building, a dedicated area allows us to stage alternative firings such as raku.

-AN OPEN SEAT ON EVERY CLASS AND WORKSHOP: The McGraw really is about offering every member of our community the opportunity to participate in the clay arts.
+AN OPEN SEAT FOR MOST CLASSES AND WORKSHOPS: The McGraw really is about offering every member of our community the opportunity to participate in the clay arts.
 To that end, each class and workshop includes a scholarship seat paid for by the generosity of our donors.
 To learn more about our Open Seat Program and to participate, click here.

 The McGraw is about creating a welcoming community for clay artists to learn and practice their art.
 It is the newest addition to Cotuit Center for the Arts, a community art center that includes the Cape’s Best Gallery (as voted by the readers of the Cape Cod Times), a 180-seat Main Stage and 40-seat Black Box Theater, dedicated Art Studio, and numerous classroom spaces.
 The Center is known for its boundary-pushing and thought-provoking art exhibitions that attract thousands of visitors a year.
 Members and students will have the opportunity to present their work to an educated and enthusiastic audience throughout the year via our juried exhibitions and annual members’ show.

 The Center’s education department offers over 250 classes in the arts and humanities throughout the year.
 All artists are lifelong students, and users of the McGraw will have access to classes in drawing, painting and other subjects that will inform, improve and inspire their artwork.
-Members will receive a 15% discount on any class they take at the Center.
+Members will receive a 15% discount on most classes offered at the Center.